Fluctuations of driven probes reveal nonequilibrium transitions in complex fluids: Abstract

 \section{Abstract}

-Complex fluids subjected to localized microscopic energy inputs exhibit nonequilibrium behaviors that remain poorly understood.
-To identify changes in the fluid's microstructural conformation, we introduce a general method grounded in the breakdown of the equipartition theorem for laser-trapped probes dragged at a mean constant speed.
-Specifically, we link the different scaling regimes in the probe’s position variance, obtained through large-scale Brownian simulations of a polymeric fluid, to transitions from diffusive to jump dynamics, where the fluid intermittently relaxes accumulated stress.
-This suggests stored elastic stress may be the physical mechanism behind recently measured nonlinear friction curves.
-Our approach overcomes the limitations of continuum macroscopic descriptions and introduces an empirical method to experimentally detect nonequilibrium transitions in fluids' structure.
+Complex fluids subjected to localized microscopic energy inputs, typical of active microrheology setups, exhibit poorly understood nonequilibrium behaviors because of the intricate self-organization of their mesoscopic constituents.
+In this work we show how to identify changes in the microstructural conformation of the fluid by monitoring the variance of the probe position, based on a general method grounded in the breakdown of the equipartition theorem.
+To illustrate our method, we perform large-scale Brownian dynamics simulations of an effective model of micellar solution, and we link the different scaling regimes in the variance of the probe's position to the transitions from diffusive to jump dynamics, where the fluid intermittently relaxes the accumulated stress.
+This suggests stored elastic stress may be the physical mechanism behind the nonlinear friction curves recently measured in micellar solutions, pointing at a mechanism for the observed multi-step rheology.
+Our approach overcomes the limitations of continuum macroscopic descriptions and introduces an empirical method, applicable in experiments, to detect nonequilibrium transitions in the structure of complex fluids.